Skip to content

 2021

-At five stories, the lower and first two levels of the building are programmed as ‘front of house’ spaces where most student-centred spaces are located.
+At five storeys, the lower and first two levels are programmed as ‘front of house’, where most student-focused spaces are located.
 A feature staircase connects to the lower-level Conference Centre and Student Centre.
-The upper levels, which are acoustically quieter, accommodate the ‘back of house’ offices, administration, classrooms, and collaborative learning spaces.
-The fourth floor provides more than 10,700 sq. ft. of laboratory space for the students in the Nursing Department including a high-tech simulation lab where nursing students can hone their patient care skills using human simulation manikins that are programmed to demonstrate a diverse range of health conditions.
-There are also tranquil study areas on these upper levels.
-The building is slated for LEED Platinum certification.
+The upper levels, acoustically quieter, accommodate ‘back of house’ faculty offices, administration, classrooms, and collaborative learning spaces.
+The fourth floor provides more than 10,700 square feet of specialized laboratory space for the Nursing Department, including a high-tech simulation lab where students hone their patient care skills using programmable manikins representing a wide range of health conditions.
+These levels also offer tranquil study areas.

 A joint venture with Montgomery Sisam Architects.